Winter Meditation for Kids: Mindful Snowman

 You did a fantastic job.

-Find the free printable PDF of this script and 50+ more guided imagery scripts when you subscribe below!
+If your child enjoyed this winter mindfulness story, get the free printable PDF of this script and 50+ more when you subscribe below!
+Or try one of these other relaxing scripts:

 Leave a Reply